 If you need, and I mean NEED, a juicy BBQ brisket sandwich, but don't want to tend the smoker or grill for hours, you're in luck.

-I flavored the brisket simply with BBQ sauce, apple cider vinegar, and onion.
-Easy yet flavorful!
+- Flavorful: I flavored the brisket simply with BBQ sauce, apple cider vinegar, and onion.
+Easy yet tasty!

 How to make BBQ brisket sandwiches